NiryoRobotics/pyniryo2/README.rst

 Documentation
 -----------------

-PyNiryo allows to write simple script in Python in order to control Ned
+PyNiryo2 allows to write simple script in Python in order to control Ned

 .. code-block:: python